Equation-Labs-I-O/eqlabs-playground-php-slim-messenger/README.md

 - `src/Application/Command/` : Folder with all the commands.
 - `src/Application/Query/` : Folder with all the queries.
 - `app/settings` : To know all the settings you could tweak with the `symfony/messenger` component.

-> symfony/messenger comes with a bundle consumer inside the library so we don't have to write any consumer for the async transport.
-> to run the consumer

 ## Sequence Diagram